eltos/accelerated-jacow/template/paper.typ

   funding: "Work supported by ...",
   // Paper abstract
   abstract: [
-    This document shows how to use the accelerated-jacow paper template to compose papers for JACoW conference proceedings.
+    This document demonstrates the usage of the accelerated-jacow paper template to compose papers for JACoW conference proceedings.
-    #lorem(20)
   ],
   //show-grid: true
 )

-// Other useful packages
+// Other useful packages, see below for usage examples
-//#import "@preview/quick-maths:0.1.0"
-//#import "@preview/physica:0.9.3"
-#import "@preview/unify:0.7.0": unit,num,qty,numrange,qtyrange
+#import "@preview/unify:0.7.1": unit, num, qty, numrange, qtyrange
 #import "@preview/glossy:0.7.0": init-glossary

-// Abbreviations
-#show: init-glossary.with((
-  JACoW: "Joint Accelerator Conferences Website",
-))
+#import "@preview/lilaq:0.1.0" as lq
+#import "@preview/physica:0.9.5": *